FBruzzesi/compclasses/README.md

 ### delegatee class

-Instead of using an iterable in the value part of the `delegates` dictionary, it is possible to use the `delegatee` class.
+Instead of using an iterable in the `delegates` dictionary, it is possible to pass a `delegatee` instance as a value.

 Such class supports some additional features such as:

-- Attributes/methods validation.
+- class attributes and methods validation.
-- It allows to pass `*` value to pass all non-dunder attributes/methods.
+- it allows to pass `*` value to pass all non-dunder attributes/methods.
-- Custom attributes/methods prefix and/or suffix.
+- adding custom attributes/methods prefix and/or suffix.

 Since `get_foo` and `hello_from_foo` are the only two methods of the `Foo` class, the previous example can be rewritten as: